colliery-io/mimir/docs/src/campaign-framework/README.md

 New to the framework?
 Begin with [Framework Philosophy](./01-foundations/README.md) to understand the core principles, then explore [The Three-Board System](./01-foundations/three-board-system.md) to see how it all fits together.

+Need a quick reference?
+Check out the [Campaign Framework Cheat Sheet](./cheat-sheet.md) for an algorithmic breakdown of when to create documents and advance through stages.

 ## Design Principles

 - **Sustainable**: Work you do once serves you many times